Chenjx25/regeneration-mutations/README.md

 - final SNV and indel counts per sample;
 - a checksum or summary comparison against the files used in the manuscript.

-The reorganized script has been structure-reviewed and the Python helper has been syntax-checked.
-The Bash driver cannot be executed or scientifically regression-tested on this Windows workstation because a Linux/WSL runtime, the original executables, custom helper scripts, reference genomes, and sequencing files are not available here.

 ## Data availability

-Do not commit raw FASTQ, BAM/CRAM, reference genomes, or large VCF files to a normal Git repository.
-Deposit sequencing reads in an appropriate public archive and processed data in a suitable repository, then add accessions and persistent links here.
-Small metadata tables, group definitions, configuration examples, checksums, and source-data summaries should be committed with the code.

 ## Citation and license

-Add the manuscript citation, repository DOI, software citations, and an explicit code license before public release.
-Confirm that the custom helper scripts may legally be redistributed.